Haldon Hills: History

 When the Exeter to Plymouth Line was proposed the cost of tunnelling the Haldon Hills prompted the construction of the railway line along the exposed coast between Starcross and Teignmouth instead.
 With the operational costs of maintaining the South Devon Railway sea wall, construction of the tunnelled Dawlish Avoiding Line was approved in 1936 but was abandoned with the outbreak of the Second World War in 1939.

 In 1928 Haldon Aerodrome was opened on Little Haldon.
 It became popular for recreational flying and in 1939 became one corner of a triangular air service between Cardiff and Plymouth, developed by the Great Western Railway Air Services Ltd. The aerodrome was taken over by the military at the outbreak of World War II and in 1941 became known as HMS Heron II when it came under the jurisdiction of RNAS Yeovilton.
 It did not reopen after the war and today there are few visible remains, the most obvious being of the waiting room/club house.

 During the 1930s, unemployed men were set to work in Haldon Forest, breaking ground, building tracks, and undertaking other heavy labour.
 The men lived in a work camp in the Forest, which was one of a number of so-called Instructional Centres run by the Ministry of Labour in order to 'harden' young men who had been out of work for some time.
 By 1938, the Ministry was operating 35 Instructional Centres across Britain, with a total capacity of over 6,000 places.
 By 1939, unemployment was declining in the face of impending war, and the Ministry closed down its work camps.
 During the war, St. Vincent's Industrial School was evacuated from Dartford, Kent, and operated on the site from 1940-47.

 Haldon open prison opened on the site in 1949 until it was closed in 1974.
 Kennford Court and its tennis courts were later built on the site of Halford Instructional Centre.

 Toponymy

 The origin of the name Haldon is unclear.
 It was first recorded as super montem de Hagheledon in 1281.
 The standard reference work on the place-names of Devon says that this appears to be derived from Old English hagol meaning hail, and the hill may have been named from a famous storm.
-This theory was discounted by W. G. Hoskins as "the purest academic nonsense".
-His opinion was that the name may either be derived from Old English Haw-hyll dun meaning look-out hill, or from halig, meaning holy and therefore presumably indicative of some pre-Christian religious meaning.
+Alternatively, historian W. G. Hoskins suggested that the name may either be derived from Old English Haw-hyll dun meaning look-out hill, or from halig, meaning holy and therefore presumably indicative of some pre-Christian religious meaning.